-1. LASD shall revise CDM, 4-01/000.00, Crime Reporting Procedures: Notification of Sexual Abuse or Sexual Harassment Involving an Inmate, to include specific language requiring staff to immediately report any knowledge, suspicion, or information of any staff neglect or violation of responsibilities that may have contributed to an incident of retaliation.
-2. LASD shall train staff to immediately report any knowledge, suspicion, or information of any staff neglect or violations of responsibilities that may have contributed to an incident or retaliation.
-LASD shall provide staff with examples so they can identify staff neglect or violation of responsibilities.
-3. LASD shall provide investigative files to the audit team to support the proo of practice that the Agency reports allegations of sexual abuse to designate state or local services under applicable mandatory reporting laws.
-Impler nented Corrective Action as of April 25, 2023, and Final Reporting: LASD revised CDM, 4-01/000.00, Crime Reporting Procedures: Notification of Sexual Abuse or Sexual Harassment Involving an Inmate, to include specific language requiring staff to immediately report any knowledge, suspicion, of information of any staff neglect or violation of responsibilities that may hav contributed to an incident of retaliation.
-The revised draft policy is consiste with the requirements of provision (a) of this standard.
-However, LASD did not finalize, implement, train, and institutionalize the revised policy. Ζ. Since the onsite audit, LASD has not trained staff to immediately report any knowledge, suspicion, or information of any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
-3. Within the preceding three years, Marina del Rey Station has not had any allegations of sexual abuse that required LASD to report to a designated state or local services under applicable reporting laws.
+- LASD shall revise CDM, 4-01/000.00, Crime Reporting Procedures: Notification of Sexual Abuse or Sexual Harassment Involving an Inmate, to include specific language requiring staff to immediately report any knowledge, suspicion, or information of any staff neglect or violation of responsibilities that may have contributed to an incident of retaliation. - 2.
+LASD shall train staff to immediately report any knowledge, suspicion, or information of any staff neglect or violations of responsibilities that may have contributed to an incident or retaliation.
+LASD shall provide staff with examples so they can identify staff neglect or violation of responsibilities. - 3.
+LASD shall provide investigative files to the audit team to support the proof of practice that the agency reports allegations of sexual abuse to designated state or local services under applicable mandatory reporting laws.

+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

+- LASD revised CDM, 4-01/000.00, Crime Reporting Procedures: Notification of Sexual Abuse or Sexual Harassment Involving an Inmate, to include specific language requiring staff to immediately report any knowledge, suspicion, or information of any staff neglect or violation of responsibilities that may have contributed to an incident of retaliation.
+The revised draft policy is consistent with the requirements of provision (a) of this standard.
+However, LASD did not finalize, implement, train, and institutionalize the revised policy. - 2.
+Since the onsite audit, LASD has not trained staff to immediately report any knowledge, suspicion, or information of any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
+The Agency indicated that training is contingent upon policy approval. - 3.
+Within the preceding three years, Lomita Station has not had any allegations of sexual abuse that required LASD to report to designated state or local services under applicable reporting laws.